ETS-Next-Gen/writing_observer/docs/workshop.md

 ### Python environment

 We recommend working in a Python environment of some sort.
 Our preferred tool is [virtualenvwrapper](https://pypi.org/project/virtualenvwrapper/).
-You are welcome to use your own (`anaconda`, or as you prefer).
+You are welcome to use your own (`anaconda`, or as you prefer). `virtualenvwrapper` lets you manage packages and dependencies without making a mess on your computer.

-If you would like to use `virtualenvwrapper`, but don't have it set up, we have a [short guide](workshop-virtualenv.md).
+If you don't have a way of managing Python virtual environments, or would prefer to use `virtualenvwrapper`, we have a [short guide](workshop-virtualenv.md). *We strongly recommend working in some virtual environment, however*.

 ## Download